ChristabelA/Fit-Goals-App-Design/README.md

 Users and audience: My target audience is young adults, particularly high school and college students, who are trying to navigate adulthood as seamlessly as possible.
 They do not yet have a set daily routine becasue course schedules change and locations change during during holidays and breaks.
 They want a fitness journey that will accommodate their schedules and the changes made to it.

-Process and what you did: So far, I have carried out user research on 12 college students.
-And after talking with them, I have learned their needs, pains and gains regarding fitness.
-Now, I am in the process of using the information gathered to create a fitness experience that is custom-made to each user.
+Process and what I have done so far: So far, I have carried out user research on 12 college students.
+And after talking with them, I have analysed the data and learned about their their needs, pains and gains as it relates to fitness through affinity diagrams and empathy maps.

+Current Process: I am using the infomation I gathered to brainstorm and ideate through ideas that will create a fitness experience that is custom-made to each user and their specific fitness journey.

 Scope and constraints: Coming soon